 - Although transport and entertainment facilities might be short, these affordable states typically brings diverse landscape with many outdoor recreation opportunities, unique local history and culture, and a strong sense of community.

-1. Limited Job Market: Many low cost of living states are based on traditional industries like agriculture and manufacture, leading to few high-paying jobs, lower wages, and limited career advancement paths.
+1. Limited Job Market: Many low-cost-of-living states are based on traditional industries like agriculture and manufacturing, leading to few high-paying jobs, lower wages, and limited career advancement paths.

-2. Underfunded Public Services: Education quality often ranked lower nationally, with fewer resources, larger class, and outdated facilities.
+2. Underfunded Public Services: Education quality often ranked lower nationally, with fewer resources, larger classes, and outdated facilities.
 “Medical deserts” are common due to fewer specialists, longer travel times, and lower-quality facilities.
-Other infrastructure, incuding roads, briges, and public building may uffer from chronic underinvestment and deferred maintenance.
+Other infrastructure, including roads, bridges, and public buildings, may suffer from chronic underinvestment and deferred maintenance.

-3. Less Amnities & Cultural Offerings: Alouthough some affordable places boast rich local culture and diverse landscapes, still many of them have fewer options for dining, entertainment, shopping, nightlife, and limited access to international airports.
+3. Fewer Amenities & Cultural Offerings: Although some affordable places boast rich local culture and diverse landscapes, many of them have fewer options for dining, entertainment, shopping, nightlife, and limited access to international airports.

 5. Geographic & Social Isolation: Rural areas are typically isolated with significant distances to major cities, limited public transportation, and potential for social isolation.